kennypeng15/minetracker-lambda/README.md

 - there are 3 main kinds of errors that pop up:
 - timeout errors (which just happen, and can lead to actual data loss)
 - element not found errors (which mean that the game actually wasn't played)
-- webdriver exception errors (oopsie on the webdriver side) (can lead to actual dats loss as well)
+- webdriver exception errors (oopsie on the webdriver side) (can lead to actual data loss as well)
 - so if we set to 1 and just assume that the true number of element not founds is true, maybe we'll have more success ...
 - changed to 1.
 - still, some things slip through the cracks - could consider upping to 2 ...